aaron-grau/curic/sql/readings/migrations.md

 It is okay to edit recent migrations as part of your development process.
 You'll make mistakes.
-But after you have written a migration, committed it, and pushed it to Github, do not return to edit it.
+But after you have written a migration, committed it, and pushed it to GitHub, do not return to edit it.
 Treat that as a permanent part of the historical record of your schema's evolution.